twbs/bootstrap/site/content/docs/5.0/migration.md

 - **Todo:** Removed `.badge-pill` for the `.rounded-pill` utility class
 - **Todo:** Removed badge's hover and focus styles for `a.badge` and `button.badge`.

+### Buttons

+- The checkbox/radio toggle is removed from the button plugin in favour of a CSS only solution, which is documented in the [form checks]({{< docsref "/forms/checks#toggle-buttons" >}}) docs.
+The `.btn-toggle` class can be added to inputs, any label with `.btn` and modifier class can be used to theme the labels.
+[See #30650](https://github.com/twbs/bootstrap/pull/30650).

 ### Cards

 - Removed the card columns in favor of a Masonry grid [See #28922](https://github.com/twbs/bootstrap/pull/28922).